winkidzz/syntheamonorepo/README.md

 - Python 3.9+ with virtual environment
 - Node.js 16+ and npm
 - Java 11+ (for Synthea)
-- Ollama with llama3:8b model
+- e with llama3:8b model

 ### Setup Steps